platanus/fastlane-cordova/README.md

-`fastlane ios create`: Create app ids for each of the stages `fastlane ios certs`: Create necessary profiles and certificates
+`fastlane ios create`: Create app ids for each of the stages `fastlane ios certs`: Create necessary profiles and certificates `fastlane ios deploy`: Deploy app to testflight or appstore

 [fastlane-repo]: https://github.com/fastlane/fastlane